This is my live blog post covering new developments in the area of new Somatostatin Analogues and new delivery systems.

-Those who have read the drug patient leaflets for both will know those SSAs are also used in the treatment of a condition known as Acromegaly.
+Those who have read the Octreotide/ Lanreotide patient leaflets will know those SSAs are also used in the treatment of a condition known as Acromegaly.
 You can see why the drug is used for both as they control the release of excess secretions of various substances, a problem that has an effect on both conditions.
-In the case of Acromegaly, the condition is typically caused by benign pituitary tumours that oversecrete the growth hormone leading to elevated levels of IGF-1.
-Octreotide/Lanreotide is currently the mainstay non-surgical treatment for this condition.
-For those who were aware of Acromegaly via their Octreotide/Lanreotide treatment, there is a nice infographic explaining it here.
+In the case of Acromegaly, the condition is typically caused by pituitary tumours that oversecrete the growth hormone leading to elevated levels of IGF-1.
+Like NETs, Octreotide/Lanreotide is currently the mainstay non-surgical treatment for this condition.
+For those not aware of Acromegaly there is a nice infographic explaining it here.

 Somatostatin Analogues – New Delivery Methods in the Pipeline

 Intranasal administration of Octreotide Acetate

-Dauntless Pharmaceuticals, Inc., a privately held biopharmaceutical company focused on the development of specialty therapeutics, today announced the outcome of a Phase 1 clinical study to assess the safety, tolerability, pharmacokinetics, and pharmacodynamics of DP1038, a novel formulation of octreotide acetate for intranasal administration, compared to subcutaneous Sandostatin® (octreotide acetate) injection in healthy volunteers.
+Updated 14 May 2017.
+Dauntless Pharmaceuticals, Inc., a privately held biopharmaceutical company focused on the development of specialty therapeutics, announced the outcome of a Phase 1 clinical study to assess the safety, tolerability, pharmacokinetics, and pharmacodynamics of DP1038, a novel formulation of octreotide acetate for intranasal administration, compared to subcutaneous Sandostatin® (octreotide acetate) injection in healthy volunteers.
 DP1038 (octreotide acetate for intranasal administration) is being developed via the 505(b)(2) regulatory pathway for the treatment of acromegaly and neuroendocrine tumors.
 DP1038 leverages patented technology for enhanced intranasal absorption developed by Aegis Therapeutics, LLC, a drug delivery and drug formulation company that has successfully licensed its technology to leading pharmaceutical and biopharmaceutical companies whose partners have multiple late stage clinical programs under development.
 The drug will most likely use an administration system patented by Aegis called Intravail® Aegis Therapeutics LLC announced last year that it has been awarded U.S. Patent No. 9,446,134 providing non-invasive metered nasal spray delivery of Octreotide (click here to view the announcement).
 The enabling Aegis Intravail formulation technology is broadly applicable to a wide range of small molecule and biotherapeutic drugs to increase non-invasive bioavailability by the oral, nasal, buccal, and sublingual routes and to speed attainment of therapeutic drug levels in cases where a non-invasive (i.e., non-injectable) form of the drug is unavailable or where speed of onset is important.
 A description of Intravail delivery systems can be found by clicking here.

 About the Phase 1 Trial

 The Phase 1 trial was designed to assess the safety, tolerability, pharmacokinetics and pharmacodynamics of DP1038, a novel formulation of octreotide acetate for intranasal administration, compared to subcutaneous Sandostatin® (octreotide acetate) Injection in healthy volunteers.
 In Part 1 of the study, each of 12 subjects received three doses of DP1038 plus 100 micrograms of subcutaneous octreotide acetate in a randomized 4 x 4 Latin square design.
 DP1038 was well tolerated across all doses and demonstrated a consistent, dose-proportional pharmacokinetic profile with significant nasal bioavailability.
 In Part 2 of the study, a single dose of DP1038, which was selected to exhibit a similar pharmacokinetic profile to subcutaneous octreotide acetate, was evaluated in 20 subjects in a cross-over design to compare the pharmacodynamic effect to 100 micrograms of subcutaneous octreotide acetate.
 Subjects were given a GHRH-arginine challenge, a standard test to stimulate growth hormone release, followed by administration of DP1038 or subcutaneous octreotide acetate.
 DP1038 showed comparable growth hormone suppression to the subcutaneous reference product.
 The news announcing the output from the Phase 1 clinical trial can be found by clicking here.
 Clearly, this is very early days and the product would need to go through the normal drug approval and acceptance routes etc. However, a Phase 1 trial using patients is very exciting.

 New Somatostatin Analogues in the Pipeline

-New Somatostatin Analogue – COR-005 (Somatoprim)
+New Somatostatin Analogue – Veldoreotide (COR-005)

-There is another new drug in the pipeline currently known as COR-005 (although I can see the term ‘Somatoprim’ used on other searches).
+Updated 14 Dec 2017.
+There is another new drug in the pipeline currently known as Veldoreotide or COR-005 (although I can see the term ‘Somatoprim’ used on other searches).
 COR-005 is an investigational SSA in phase 2 development for treatment of patients with Acromegaly.
 Although the page on the manufacturer’s website does not mention NETs, an announcement of its progress has just been made at the Endocrine Society’s annual conference for 2016.
 The announcement states that the drug has “potential additional applications in Cushing’s syndrome and neuroendocrine tumors”.
-COR-005 has received orphan drug designation (only for Acromegaly) in the US and EU.
+COR-005 targets somatostatin receptors 2, 4 and 5.
 Read about the drug here.

 This information is provided for information only.
-There is no intent to indicate at this point that these new drugs will be approved for NETs.
+There is no intent to indicate at this point that these new drugs will eventually be approved for NETs.
 However, it’s another indication that people are working on new treatments which might end up being available at some stage.

-The pipeline for new treatments and methods of delivery continues to grow?
+The pipeline for new treatments and methods of delivery continues to grow!

 Thanks for reading